Download Magisk APK - Latest Version for Android with Magisk Manager App

 Cons

-• Magisk only allows Gzip compressed boot.img not compressed with lz4.
+• Magisk root only allows Gzip compressed boot.img not compressed with lz4.

 Android 4.2+: MagiskSU and Magisk Modules Only.